We are committed to making our website usable, regardless of your personal circumstances, location or technology arrangements.

 Our videos allow users to have full control while playing them.
 It allows them to choose when to play by clicking the play button on the video.

-We have assistive technologies that students and staff can use.
+We have assistive technologies that students and staff can use as well as support service for students.

 We have Accessibility Liaison Officers who can help our students with a range of issues related to studying at VU, including: